dotunlonge/HyperGuest/IMPROVEMENTS.md

 I've seen this happen with container restarts, out-of-memory kills, even developers accidentally killing processes during testing.
 The result is data inconsistency that's really hard to track down.

 My fix would be adding timeouts to track messages.
 When a worker takes a message, start a 30-second timer.
 If it doesn't confirm completion, assume the worker died and requeue the message.
 After a few timeout attempts, move it to a dead letter queue.

-### Database Race Conditions

-Multiple workers can hit the same database key simultaneously and overwrite each other's changes.
-I've debugged this exact issue before - you expect a value of 95 but get 74 because updates got lost in the race.

-The problem is the read-modify-write pattern isn't atomic.
-Worker A reads 50, Worker B reads 50, A calculates 55, B calculates 53, A writes 55, then B overwrites with 53.
-You lose Worker A's update completely.

-I'd add key-level locking so only one worker can modify a specific key at a time.
-Workers can still process different keys in parallel, so you don't lose performance, but you guarantee correctness.

 ## Performance Problems I'd Address